 Did you know that HBO will be doing an American version of the Korean film Parasite?
-This will not be the first time a Korean film was turned into a Hollywood version.
-Expect to see more Korean film remakes moving forward thanks to the rise in demand for Korean films.
-There were many filmmakers that have tried to turn successful Korean films into Americanized stories.
+This will not be the first time a Korean film has been turned into a Hollywood version.
+Expect to see more Korean film remakes, thanks to the rise in demand for Korean movies.
+Many filmmakers have tried to turn successful Korean films into Americanized stories.
 Each has not lived up to the original.
 Therefore here are the top Korean movies you should watch before watching the Hollywood version.

 Old Boy is one of the best Korean films of all time.
 It has a massive cult following which is why Spike Lee wanted to remake the film with his interpretation of Old Boy.
 The Korean version was directed by one of the best directors in Korea, Park Chan-wook.
 The film is about a man who seeks revenge after being kidnapped and imprisoned for twenty years.
 He goes on a mission to find out why this occurred to him.
-Both films have their twists and turns but the Spike Lee version has a completely different ending.
-The Korean version has a lot more violence and the iconic single-shot hammer fight scene.
-Overall, the Korean version is just better executed and needs to be seen first before Lee’s version.
+Both films have twists and turns, but the Spike Lee version has an entirely different ending.
+The Korean version has much more violence and the iconic single-shot hammer fight scene.
+Overall, the Korean version is better executed and needs to be seen first before Lee’s version.
 Also, you can’t beat Choi Min-Sik’s performance!

 Rotten Tomatoes: 82%